 Jumping Spider - Hentzia palmarum

-Genus Hentzia is named for Nicholas Hentz (1797-1856), a French-born entomologist, engraver, and miniature painter, who spoke several languages and studied medicine in Paris and at Harvard.
+Genus Hentzia is named for Nicholas Hentz (1797-1856), a French-born entomologist, engraver, and miniature painter (no, he was not himself miniature, you silly goose) who spoke several languages and studied medicine in Paris and at Harvard.
 He also authored several school textbooks, a treatise on the American alligator, novels, and numerous articles.
 His posthumous Spiders of the United States, a collection of scholarly articles, paintings, and drawings on the subject, long remained a standard in the field of arachnology.
 [3]

 Born in Versaille, France, Hentz fled with his family in 1816.
 He eventually settled in Philadelphia, where he became a member of The American Academy of Natural Sciences and remained one until his death in Florida in 1856.
 He illustrated numerous articles published in their Journal, and he named over 100 different species of spiders, mostly in Salticidae.
 [3]